AIProCo/sNet-API-Demo/README.md

 ### **Installation and Solution Guide**

-- You can refer to one of the following technical documents in the repository for installation and guide:
+- You can refer to the following technical document in the repository for installation and solution guide:
   + Korean: AIPro_sNet_solution_guide_v1.4.x(Korean).pdf

 ### **Download and extract files**

-- Download and upzip the following zip file.
-Then, copy and paste bin, inputs, and videos directories to the solution directory (the directory including the `.sln` file):
+- Download and unzip one of the following zip files depending on your GPU.
+Then, copy and paste bin, inputs, and videos directories into the solution directory (the directory including the `.sln` file):
   + Cuda compute capability of your GPU should be 8.6(RTX-30xx) or 8.9(RTX-40xx):
     - Link for RTX-30xx: https://drive.google.com/file/d/1ngPxdCMFo73Fl49txwTUWkrB_4pN8NUv/view?usp=sharing
     - Link for RTX-40xx: https://drive.google.com/file/d/1zo1yCN8hXWSh2nWMNS_S_YVTk_Nc_Ymk/view?usp=sharing